What’s next for the Dakota Access Pipeline? Recent court rulings cast doubt on future

 The Standing Rock Sioux Tribe won its court fight against the pipeline, only to be set back by an executive order by newly elected President Donald Trump, who demanded the pipeline go forward.

-With the permit to operate cancelled by U.S. District Court Judge James Boasberg in his July 6 order, what happens now is the question.
+With the permit to operate canceled by U.S. District Court Judge James Boasberg in his July 6 order, what happens now is the question.

 “In an ordinary time, in an ordinary place, if you don’t have the permit, you can’t do the thing,” said Jan Hasselman, attorney with Earthjustice in Seattle, who has been lead attorney for the Standing Rock Sioux since the controversy began in 2016.